 Leave Your Scabs Alone

 Pools, hot tubs, lakes, etc. All great ways to relax and have fun, all ways in which you can catch an infection from bacteria in the water.
 Not only can an infection damage the look of your new tattoo, but it can also cause much bigger health problems.

 However, showering is not as optional.
 Keeping your skin clean is one of the best things you can do for a healing tattoo.

-Use Lukewarm or Cold Water
+Use Lukewarm or Warm Water

 Avoid Drinking Alcohol for a Few Days